labgem/microscope-user-doc/docs/content/search/exportForm.rst

 These information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, XML, Tab delimited).
 Moreover, data on role categories used in MicroScope, and/or MicroCyc metabolic Pathway/Genome database (PGDBs) can be downloaded too.

-First, select a reference replicon from the CHANGE button (Item #2) available in the top right corner of the interface.
-Or select an organism from your Favourite Organisms selection.
+First, select a reference replicon from the `CHANGE button (Item #2) <../overview/interface.html>_` available in the top right corner of the interface.
+Or select an organism from your `Favourite Organisms <../userpanel/favourites.html>`_ selection.

 FASTA (http://www.ncbi.nlm.nih.gov/blast/fasta.shtml)